aalfiann/reSlim-b2b/readme.md

 ### classes/middleware

 Add your middleware classes here
-We are using PDO MySQL for the Database
+We are using PDO Driver for the Database

 ### classes/modules

-reSlim modules for future update is always be put in here You can created your own custom modules classes here.
+reSlim modules for future update is always be putted here You are allowed to create your own custom modules classes here.

 ### classes/system